L’Avventura-1960

 Grade: A

-L’Avventura (1960) has a lot in common with the horror masterpiece Psycho (1960), released the same year, although they couldn’t be more opposite on the surface.
+L’Avventura (1960) is similar to the horror masterpiece Psycho (1960), released the same year, although they couldn’t be more opposite on the surface.

 One is an American horror film by an esteemed British director and the other is an Italian art film.
 What could they possibly have in common?